 - Student commitments are reflected for the entire academic year, so outstanding commitments related to aid for the summer quarter may appear on fiscal year-end reports.
 The summer quarter includes the month of September.

 To fully understand student commitments, it helps to know how the actual transactions are generated.
-To understand the graduate student support process, take FIN-0110: Understanding Graduate Financial Aid Expenditures web-based training.
+For an overview of the Graduate Financial Support (GFS) system, including integrations with other Stanford systems, take GFS-1000: Introduction to Managing Financial Support in GFS web-based training.
 For questions regarding undergraduate and graduate financial aid, please contact the appropriate financial aid office.

 Purchasing Commitments Defined